plourenco/website-blog/src/posts/volatile/index.md

 tags: ['concurrency', 'compilers', 'cpu']
 ---

-> The fun part about about analyzing race conditions is that anything can
+> The fun part about analyzing race conditions is that anything can happen - so
-> happen - so most of your assumptions will probably be right.
+> most of your assumptions will probably be right.

 There are two important concepts to achieve in a multi-threading environment:
 **Visibility** and **Atomicity**.